w1jp/LLM_Engineering_env/readme.md

       jupyter lab --ip=0.0.0.0 --port=8888 --no-browser --allow-root --notebook-dir=/wrk
       ```

   This will start the jupyter environment.
-It also takes the root project folder and places that in the docker image.
-If you make changes in jupyter, those changes will also be in your local files.
+It will give you a URL with a token to use to access Jupyter in your browswer.
+I also put the root project folder and places that in the docker image.
+If you make changes in Jupyter, those changes will also be in your local files.

   If you need a terminal in the environment (e.g., to install a python package or edit the .env):
       ```bash